 We publish academics, journalists, aspiring writers, and thinkers.
-If you have something to say that is captivating, original, and thoughtful, send your work to firstname.lastname@example.org as a word document or in the body of your email and it’ll be considered for publication.
+If you have something to say that is captivating, original, and thoughtful, describe the thesis of your piece in a few sentences and then send the completed work to email@example.com as either a Microsoft Word document, Apple Pages document, or in the body of your email.

 Please follow our style guide.